-In terms of what is best for your overarching marketing strategy, we recommend a combination of both SEO and PPC.
-We find that SEO and PPC complement each other really well if you have the time, commitment and marketing budget.
-For example, you can use PPC to re-target people who initially visited your website via organic search.
-You can also test a keyword strategy on PPC campaigns to see what works before implementing this into your SEO strategy.
+When considering the optimal approach for your overarching marketing strategy, we highly recommend integrating both SEO and PPC.
+Our experience indicates that SEO and PPC work seamlessly together, particularly if you have the dedication, time, and a well-planned marketing budget.
+For instance, leveraging PPC allows you to re-target individuals who initially discovered your website through organic search, creating a synergistic effect.
+Additionally, testing a keyword strategy through PPC campaigns provides valuable insights before seamlessly incorporating it into your SEO strategy.

 Should you require assistance with either your SEO or PPC marketing campaigns, don’t hesitate to reach out to our professional team!
 We specialise in delivering effective strategies tailored to your unique needs.
 Whether you’re seeking professional SEO services or exploring affordable SEO packages, our team is here to help enhance your online presence and drive meaningful results.